chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:get:: /records/{RECORD_ID}/owner

    Get the owner of a record.

-     Will always return :http:statuscode:`200`.
-The response body will contain the owner's email address, or the empty string if the record is unowned.

    :shortname: record_get_owner
    :accesscontrol: A principal in full control of the record, or any admin app.